Djhyv2/HeroesAndMonsters/Roles.md

 ## Monsters

-### Minotaur

-- Once per turn can eat a player, killing them.
-- Everyone will be notified if a player is killed by the minotaur.
-- A player killed by the Minotaur has their team revealed.

-### Polyphemus

-- Once per turn can throw a rock, killing a player.
+- Once per turn can kill a player
-- Everyone will be notified if a player is killed by a rock.
+- Everyone will be notified if a player is killed by a monster
-- A player killed by Polyphemus has their team revealed.

-### Medusa

-- Once per turn can turn a player into stone, killing them.
-- Everyone will be notified if a player is turned into stone.
-- A player killed by Medusa has their team revealed.
+- A player killed by a monster has their team revealed.

 ## Civilians

-### Tiersias
+### Tiresias

 - Once per turn can prophesize, revealing what character another player has.